Yong Peng: Food

 Yong Peng is known for its Fuzhou (福州) style cuisine.
-This would include HockChew Chow Mien (handmade noodles that are first boiled, then stir fried); HockChew Egg Soup; HockChew FishBall (one of the bounciest fishballs; with fish on the outside and pork on the inside); Fermented Red Rice Wine Chicken; Fermented Red Rice Wine Noodles; HockChew Square Bread (typically pork fat or meat is added as filling); and HockChew plain bread (also known as Yong Peng bread - round shaped yeast bread that is available as plain with sesame seed, sweet or salted; no fillings within).
+This would include Hockchew Chow Mien (handmade noodles that are first boiled, then stir fried); Hockchew Egg Soup; Hockchew Fishball (one of the bounciest fishballs; with fish on the outside and pork on the inside); Fermented Red Rice Wine Chicken; Fermented Red Rice Wine Noodles; Hockchew Square Bread (typically pork fat or meat is added as filling); and Hockchew plain bread (also known as Yong Peng bread - round shaped yeast bread that is available as plain with sesame seed, sweet or salted; no fillings within).

 There is plenty of local Malay and Indian food stalls (warung).
 One famous place is near the wet market, where people usually go for breakfast.
-It is famous for its nasi lemak, lontong and mee goreng (fried noodle, Malay stype).
+It is famous for its nasi lemak, lontong and mee goreng (fried noodle, Malay style).
 The Rendang, Kari Ekor (Ox Tail Soup) and Roti Canai are all wonderful additions to the local cuisine.